danking/hail-cloud-docs/how-to-cloud-with-hail.md

 hailctl dataproc stop your-name-here-test
 ```

+### Labelling (Tagging)

+Similarly to Google Cloud Storage buckets, Google Dataproc clusters may have "labels" applied to them.
+A label is a key and a value, both of which are strings.
+Google [constrains the kinds of strings](https://cloud.google.com/dataproc/docs/guides/creating-managing-labels#requirements) that can be used for keys and values. `hailctl` automatically adds a label with the key `creator` and the value set to your Google Cloud user account with banned characters replaced by underscores.
+For example, if your Google Cloud account is `sam@broadinstitute.org`, then your dataproc clusters will have the label: `creator=sam_broadinstitute_org`.
+Google Dataproc [automatically adds a few labels](https://cloud.google.com/dataproc/docs/guides/creating-managing-labels#automatically_applied_labels), at time of writing this included `goog-dataproc-cluster-name`, `goog-dataproc-cluster-location`, and `goog-dataproc-cluster-uuid`.

 ### Long-running Jobs

 At some point you'll want a job to run in the background while you are busy